sbertix/Swiftagram/README.md

 ### Request
 > What if I wanna know the basic info about a profile?

-Done.
 All you need is the user identifier and a valid `Secret`.

 ```swift
 let identifier: String = /* the profile identifier */